allisonbarnaud/Cat-breed-sorting/README.md

 - ejs
 - dotenv

 Note: In order to test this project, you will need your own developer api key from the cat api website, and create a .env file to hold this key.
+For security reasons this api key is not pushed to github.

 ## Getting started